-- 19. The bushes then need a gentle opening out to be a good running fit on the crankpin bushes....simply use a suitable cutting broach and use one of the Gibson bushes as a guide. - 20.
+- 20. The bushes then need a gentle opening out to be a good running fit on the crankpin bushes....simply use a suitable cutting broach and use one of the Gibson bushes as a guide. - 21.
 Assemble the rods onto the wheels.
-Use a long crankpin bush on the centre wheels, and short ones front and rear.
-Fasten with crankpin nuts front and rear only.
-Tighten and trim back the front crankpins, and file the nuts to about half their thickness, in order to give clearance for the connecting rod.

-The rear pins can be left for now if you wish.

-21. The Hornby return crank is not much use to us as it fastens in a different way, so we remove these using side cutters under the head of the valve gear rivet.
+Use a long crankpin bush on the third wheel set, and short ones front 2 and rear axles.
+Fasten with crankpin nuts front, second and rear only.
+Tighten and trim back the front two sets of crankpins, and file the nuts to about half their thickness, in order to give clearance for the connecting rod.
+The rear pins can be left for now if you wish. - 22.
+The Hornby return crank is not much use to us as it fastens in a different way, so we remove these using side cutters under the head of the valve gear rivet. - 23.
+Next we prepare the new Gibson return cranks.
+These need tapping 14BA, and we do this with the cranks still attached to their sprue as it makes holding easier.
+The tap is held in a pin vice rather than a normal tap wrench much easier to use.
+Once tapped, they can be cut from the sprue and cleaned up.